HTML Previewer

 Execution:

-- Ctrl/Cmd+Enter: Run code (when in editor)
+- Ctrl/Cmd+Enter: Run code (when focused in an editor)

 Key Features